 tail -n 1000 /var/log/mail.log | more

-press [space] to go to the next line or [ctrl] + [c] to quit.
+press [space] on the keyboard to go to the next line or [ctrl] + [c] to quit.

 grep "firstname.lastname@example.org" /var/log/mail.log